Sydney-Informatics-Hub/geopython/_episodes/03b-DeepLearningTS.md

 ---
 title: "03b.
-Deep Learning Time Series with Python, tensorflow, and a GPU"
+Deep Learning with Time Series data"
 teaching: 30
 exercises: 30
 questions:
-- "Why is deep learning so special?"
+- "What is deep learning?"
 - "What is a GPU and why do I care?"
 objectives:
 - "Set up your own Python environemnt"